mossbanay/Psychology-3-4/Questions/Chapter11.md

 Positive reinforcement refers to consequences that encourage behaviour to be repeated in the future by addition of a desirable stimulus.
 Negative reinforcement refers to consequences that encourage behaviour to be repeated in the future by removal of a undesirable stimulus.

-#### In what way are positive reinforcers and rewards similar and in what way are they different?
+#### In what way are reinforcers and rewards similar and in what way are they different?

-?
+- Reinforcers strengthen behaviour regardless of whether the organism experiences pleasure or satisfaction whereas a reward will generally always involve a pleasant experience
+- Both can have satisfying consequences
+- Both can lead to the strengthening of a response

 ---